AapoPitkanen/example-reporting-api/README.md

 To clone the repository, open your terminal and use the command `git clone https://github.com/AapoPitkanen/example-reporting-api.git`.

 After cloning the repo, run `npm install` to get all the project dependencies.
+Also run the command `cd client && npm install` to get all the front-end client dependencies.

 **Important!** You need a giosg personal access token to actually fetch the data from the giosg servers, otherwise you will not get any reporting data from the giosg API.